-A Member State may decide that for the purposes of this Directive an indirect participant may be considered a participant if it is warranted on the grounds of systemic risk (...);
+A Member State may decide that for the purposes of this Directive an indirect participant may be considered a participant if it is warranted on the grounds of systemic risk;

-(g) 'indirect participant' shall mean an institution, a central counterparty, a settlement agent, a clearing house or a system operator with a contractual relationship with a participant in a system executing transfer orders which enables the indirect participant to pass transfer orders through the system, provided, however, that the indirect participant is known to the system operator;

-(h) 'securities' shall mean all instruments referred to in section C of Annex 1 to Directive 2004/39/EC;

-(i) 'transfer order' shall mean:

-- any instruction by a participant to place at the disposal of a recipient an amount of money by means of a book entry on the accounts of a credit institution, a central bank, a central counterparty or a settlement agent, or any instruction which results in the assumption or discharge of a payment obligation as defined by the rules of the system, or
+- (g) 'indirect participant' shall mean an institution, a central counterparty, a settlement agent, a clearing house or a system operator with a contractual relationship with a participant in a system executing transfer orders which enables the indirect participant to pass transfer orders through the system; provided, however, that the indirect participant is known to the system operator - (h) 'securities' shall mean all instruments referred to in section C of Annex 1 to Directive 2004/39/EC; - (i) 'transfer order' shall mean: - any instruction by a participant to place at the disposal of a recipient an amount of money by means of a book entry on the accounts of a credit institution, a central bank[, a central counterparty] or a settlement agent, or any instruction which results in the assumption or discharge of a payment obligation as defined by the rules of the system, or

-- an instruction by a participant to transfer the title to, or interest in, a security or securities by means of a book entry on a register, or otherwise;

-(j) 'insolvency proceedings' shall mean any collective measure provided for in the law of a Member State, or a third country, either to wind up the participant or to reorganise it, where such measure involves the suspending of, or imposing limitations on, transfers or payments;

-(k) 'netting' shall mean the conversion into one net claim or one net obligation of claims and obligations resulting from transfer orders which a participant or participants either issue to, or receive from, one or more other participants with the result that only a net claim can be demanded or a net obligation be owed;

-(1) 'settlement account' shall mean an account at a central bank, a settlement agent or a central counterparty used to hold funds and securities and to settle transactions between participants in a system;

-(m) 'collateral security' shall mean all realisable assets, including, without limitations, credit claims according to Article 2(1)(o) of Directive 2002/47/EC, provided under a pledge (including money provided under a pledge), a repurchase or similar agreement, or otherwise, for the purpose of securing rights and obligations potentially arising in connection with a system, or provided to central banks of the Member States or to the European Central Bank;

-(n) 'interoperable systems' shall mean two or more systems whose system operators have entered into an arrangement between themselves that involves cross-system execution of transfer orders;

-(o) 'system operator' shall mean the entity legally responsible for the operation of a system.
+- an instruction by a participant to transfer the title to, or interest in, a security or securities by means of a book entry on a register, or otherwise; - (j) 'insolvency proceedings' shall mean any collective measure provided for in the law of a Member State, or a third country, either to wind up the participant or to reorganise it, where such measure involves the suspending of, or imposing limitations on, transfers or payments; - (k) 'netting' shall mean the conversion into one net claim or one net obligation of claims and obligations resulting from transfer orders which a participant or participants either issue to, or receive from, one or more other participants with the result that only a net claim can be demanded or a net obligation be owed; - (l) 'settlement account' shall mean an account at a central bank, a settlement agent or a central counterparty used to hold funds or securities and to settle transactions between participants in a system; - (m) 'collateral security' shall mean all realisable assets, including, without limitations financial collateral referred to in Article 1(4)(a) of Directive 2002/47/EC, provided under a pledge (including money provided under a pledge), a repurchase or similar agreement, or otherwise, for the purpose of securing rights and obligations potentially arising in connection with a system, or provided to central banks of the Member States or to the European Central Bank; - (n) 'interoperable systems' shall mean two or more systems whose system operators have entered into an arrangement between themselves that involves cross-system execution of transfer orders; - (o) 'system operator' shall mean the entity legally responsible for the operation of a system.
 A system operator may also act as a settlement agent, central counterparty or clearing house.

+SECTION II: NETTING AND TRANSFER ORDERS

-1. Transfer orders and netting shall be legally enforceable and, even in the event of insolvency proceedings against a participant (in the system concerned or in an interoperable system) or a system operator of an interoperable system which is not a participant, shall be binding on third parties, provided that transfer orders were entered into the system before the moment of opening of such insolvency proceedings as defined in Article 6(1).
+1. Transfer orders and netting shall be legally enforceable and binding on third parties, provided that transfer orders were entered into the system before the moment of opening of such insolvency proceedings as defined in Article 6(1).
+This shall apply even in the event of insolvency proceedings against a participant (in the system concerned or in an interoperable system) or against a system operator of an interoperable system which is not a participant.